Who we are

 The gift of publicly-funded Catholic education in Alberta is a blessing.
 As a community we are called in gratitude, faith and action to ensure that our children and future generations continue to learn and grow in our Catholic schools.Did you know?

-- Publicly-funded Catholic schools are constitutionally protected and have been educating children in Alberta for 158 years.
+- Publicly-funded Catholic schools are constitutionally protected and have been educating children in Alberta for more than 150 years.

-- 180,000 students currently attend Catholic schools in Alberta.
+- More than 183,500 students currently attend Catholic schools in Alberta.

-- Alberta is one of three provinces in Canada with publicly funded education.
+- Alberta is one of three provinces in Canada with publicly funded Catholic education.

 - Catholic schools welcome all and educate both Catholic and non-Catholic students.